espressif/developer-portal/content/blog/simplify-embedded-projects-with-esp-bsp/index.md

 ## What is ESP-BSP?

 [ESP-BSP](https://github.com/espressif/esp-bsp) is a collection of Board Support Packages featuring Espressif’s or M5Stack development boards.
-The set can be extended to any board with Espressif’s chip.
-It provides a convenient way to start a project for a specific development board without the need to manually look for drivers and other details.
+It provides a convenient way to start a ESP-IDF based project for a specific development board without the need to manually look for drivers and other details.
 By using ESP-BSP, you can:

 - **Streamline Hardware Integration**: Simplify code and reduce complexity.
 - **Enhance Development Speed**: Quickly set up and start working on your projects.